CONTINENTAL BREAKFAST & EXPO OPEN 8 AM

 CONSTRUCTING BUSINESS GROWTH WITH WORKFORCE DIVERSITY

+Experience and studies show that diverse workforces benefit companies and delight customers.
 Share and learn strategies for making your organization more innovative and successful through workforce inclusion and diversity.
-Join the conversation about why and how to make the clean energy sector workforce more representative of those we serve, with particular focus on women, people of color, and the LGBTQ community.
-You’ll leave this session with proven tactics to improve your business, recruit hardworking talent, and strengthen your team.
+Join the conversation about why and how to make the clean energy sector workforce more representative of those we serve, with particular focus on women..
+You’ll leave this session with proven tactics to recruit and retain hardworking talent, and strengthen your team, and improve your business.

 Jules Kortenhorst, Chief Executive Officer